 Lot's of people milling around looking at our products during the 2016 Winter Star Party.

 Above is the 1968 Airstream trailer we will be hauling our products around in for several years to come.
-It will soon be fully refurbished with new axles, completely new flooring, new wiring, lighting and electronics, new cabinets, completely new interior with 2 beds, full-size shower, self composting toilet, dining room and kitchen.
-We expect to have it back on the road in time for NEAF!
+Currently undergoing a complete refurbishing with new axles and rims, completely new flooring, all new wiring, new lighting and new electronics, new cabinets, completely new interior with 2 beds, full-size shower, self composting toilet, dining room and kitchen.
+We expect to have it back on the road in time for NEAF 2017!

 Founder of Explore Scientific, Scott Roberts and Director of Specialty Sales, Greg Bragg will be visiting a number of star parties this coming year showing off our products including new refractors, long awaited DOB's and GoTo mounts and plan to visit a lot more in the future.
 Be sure and come to see us at a star party near you.

 Apr 8-9: NEAF is all set for 2017.
-Once again we will be there with the Airstream and our amazing Explore Scientific product to show.
-Come see us and a handful of our dealers.
+Once again we will be there with the Airstream and our amazing Explore Scientific product.
+Come see us along with a handful of our dealers.

-As you will see below there are a couple of events we want to attend on the same week over the next month or two but of course is impossible.
-This makes it very hard to decide what to do.
-Our process is sometimes based on attendance, sometimes its our connections, sometimes its the facility, sometimes its just a good felling about where we should go and sometimes its based on all of the above.
+As you will see below there are a couple of events we wish to attend on the same week but of course is impossible.
+This makes it extremely hard to decide what to do.
+The decision process is sometimes based on attendance, sometimes its our connections, sometimes its the facility, sometimes its just a good felling about where we should go and sometimes its based on all of the above.

-May 21-28 Changed Texas Star Party: we apologize but we will be going to Yerkes Observatory for a Vendor event at that world famous observatory.
-See information below.
+May 21-28 We won't be going this year...
+Texas Star Party: we apologize but we will be going to Yerkes Observatory for Explore Scientific Days at this world famous observatory.
+See that information below.

-May 26-30: Changed RTMC: we apologize but we will be going to Yerkes Observatory for a Vendor event at that famous observatory.
+May 26-30: We wanna go, but can't make it this year...
+RTMC: we apologize but we will be going to Yerkes Observatory for a Vendor event at that famous observatory.
 See that information below.

-June 21-25: Changed Rocky Mountain Star Stare: we apologize but we will be attending the Golden State Star party.
-See below.
+June 21-25: We wanna go, but can't make it this year...
+Rocky Mountain Star Stare: we apologize but we will be attending the Golden State Star party.
+See that information below.

 June 21-25: Committed Golden State Star Party: in Aden CA. This is one of our favorite star parties.
 The organizers and ranch owners are outstanding and we have gained many new friends at this event.
 Plus, the Old Mill Grill in Bieber CA is our favorite restaurant.
 With all of these great things begging us to go.

-July 18-22: Changed Table Mountain Star Party: we apologize but we will be attending the Golden State Star party.
+July 18-22: We wanna go, but can't make it this year...
+Table Mountain Star Party: we apologize but we will be attending the Starfest Canada Star Party.
+See that information below.